 Grasses for Accents

 Every garden space needs accent plants, or it will soon become a featureless sea of green.
 Both shape and color make effective accents, and you can find both these things in grasses.
 The classic (and easiest) accent grass is Feather Reed Grass (Calamagrostis × acutiflora ‘Karl Foerster’), and you can’t go wrong with it.
 Among grass-like plants, any Yucca in flower is a striking accent, and those with golden foliage do the same thing all year round.
 Accents can be strong vertical lines, like the Reed Grass, but splashes of color have the same effect, and many grasses come in blue or gold, so they work perfectly.
 The unique cloud effect of many grasses is an accent in itself, compared to the heavy greens of most garden shrubs.
+One of the most unique accents for your garden is Black Mondo Grass with its start contrasting color.

 Grasses for Hedges